 The foregoing adverse impacts of the COVID-19 pandemic could continue even as certain jurisdictions begin the process of permitting the reopening of businesses and other organizations and easing restrictions on social interactions.
+The overall impact of the COVID-19 pandemic remains uncertain and depends on, among other things, the progression of the virus, the emergence of variants, the timing of the manufacture and distribution of vaccines and the level of public acceptance thereof and that the actions taken by governments in different jurisdictions vary.
 Given the continuing development of the COVID-19 pandemic and the uncertainty surrounding its long-term impact, it is not possible to say with certainty whether the foregoing trends and uncertainties will continue.
 However, as of the date hereof, there have not been any payment defaults in the Company's investment portfolio.
 All borrowers remain current on their interest payments and the Company remains in frequent contact with its borrowers and loan agents regarding the ongoing performance of borrowers and any potential business disruptions.